 SBCFO PERMIT APPLICATION #:

 DateProduc tion Company

 Production Title

 Production Contact

 Contact's Cell# Email Address

 Location Address Hours of UAS Activity

 From[] a.m. [] p.m. to[] a.m. [] p.m.

 Hours of UAS Activity

 From[] a.m. [] p.m. to[] a.m. [] p.m.

 Primary Contact

-Cell#
+AddressCell#

 Email Address

 1 UAS / AIRSPACE INFORMATION

-Make/Model of Aircraft Registration#
+ake/Model of AircraftRegistration#

 Registration#

 Total Payload Weight (incl.
-UAS /camera/additional equipment)
+UAS/camera/additional equipment)

 Class of Airspace UAS Activity Will Occur in: $\Box B \Box C \Box D \Box E \Box G$

 Restricted Areas or Temporary Fl ight Restrictions (TFR) Within Proposed Time/Area of Operation? □Yes □No

 • in Class B, C, D or E airspace, ATC authorization is required for all UAS activity.

 REMINDER. if you are flying

 UAS OPERATING AUTHORITY:

 □ 14 CFR Part 107 Title 49 ("Hobbyist" Rules) - For Students Only

 Part 107 Requirements

 Name of Remote Pilot in Comm and

 Remote Pilot's Phone#

-ating UAS, name of person operating UAS under the direct supervision of
+Remote Pilot will not be operating UAS, name of person operating UAS under the direct supervision of emote Pilot

 Visual Observer: □Yes □No

 Please provide the following:

 ☐ Copy of Remote Pilot Certificate

-stration Certificate for each UAS listed above
+☐ Copy of Part 47 or Part 48 Registration Certificate for each UAS listed above

 ☐ Description of planned flight operations, including diagrams, charts and maps as applicable

 ☐ Certificate of Insurance & Endor resement

 For Students Enrolled at an A ccredited Educational Institution Operating Under "Hobbyist" Rules

 Name of OperatorName of School Operator's Phone#

 Please provide the following:

 ☐ Copy of UAS Registration □ Certification letter from school (on school stationery)

 I UAS activities □ Name of community-based organization's safety guidelines

-☐ Certificate of Insurance & Endorsement under which you will be operating
+☐ Certificate of Insurance & Endor rsement under which you will be operating

-from the FAA upon submission of this docum ities, please check all that apply and furnish proof of waiver nent. ☐ Flight over non-participants (§107.39) □ Night flight (§107.29) ☐ Operating from a moving vehicle (§107.2 Flight altitude restrictions (§107.51) ☐ Operating multiple small UAS' (§107.35) Remote Pilot in Command is responsible for the swill be in compliance with all Part 107 standards Signature of Remote Pilot in Command or Authorized Command • Print NameTitle Student enrolled at an accredited educational institution is responsible for the safe operation of all UAS activities and declares that he/she will be in compliance with all community-based safety guidelines.
-Signature of Student Operator Print Name
+you are requesting any of the following activities, please check all that apply and furnish proof of waiver from the FAA upon submission of this document. ☐ Flight over non-participants (§107.39) □ Night flight (§107.29) □ Operating from a moving vehicle (§107.25) ☐ Flight altitude restrictions (§107.51) ☐ Operating multiple small UAS' (§107.35) w emote Pilot in Command is responsible for the sagifil be in compliance with all Part 107 standards as ignature of Remote Pilot in Command or Authorized Con Print Name Title Student enrolled at an accredited educational institution is responsible for the safe operation of all UAS activities and declares that he/she will be in compliance with all community-based safety guidelines.
+Signature of Student Operator Print Name ~.
+S. and a of state of the state of I PIEV A LOUISE